 QM has failed to provide explanations: only recipes (meaningless equations), not insights.
 Physics has returned to the pre-Newtonian world of Ptolemaic phenomenology: only verifiable numbers without real understanding.
 The focus needs to be on an explicit linkage between the micro-world, when left to itself, and our mental models of this sphere of material reality, via the mechanism of measurement.
 This limits the role of measurement to confirming our mental models of reality but never confusing these with a direct image of 'the thing in itself'.
-This implies a deep divide between reality and appearances.
-This paper proposes that it is the attempt to preserve continuum mathematics (especially calculus), which drives much of the mystery and confusion behind all attempts to understand quantum mechanics.
-The introduction of discrete mathematics is proposed to help analyze the discrete interactions between the quintessential quantum objects: the electrons and their novel properties.
-Additionally, several hidden major assumptions have been present in Classical Mechanics (represented by continuum mathematics) since its inception by Newton that are blocking progress and understanding of quantum mechanics.
+This implies a deep divide between reality and appearances, as Kant suggested.